PaddlePaddle/PaddleOCR/doc/doc_en/algorithm_det_ct_en.md

 ## 3. Model Training / Evaluation / Prediction

 The above CT model is trained using the Total-Text text detection public dataset.
 For the download of the dataset, please refer to [Total-Text-Dataset](https://github.com/cs-chan/Total-Text-Dataset/tree/master/Dataset).
-PaddleOCR format annotation download link [tt_train.list](TODO), [tt_val.list](TODO).
+PaddleOCR format annotation download link [train.txt](TODO), [test.txt](TODO).

 Please refer to [text detection training tutorial](./detection_en.md).
 PaddleOCR has modularized the code structure, so that you only need to **replace the configuration file** to train different detection models.